What are Sweet Potato Noodles?

 - ½ cup edamame

 - 1 tablespoon sesame seeds

-- 1-2 stalks of green onions, both white and green parts chopped
+- 1-2 stalks green onions both white and green parts chopped

-- To make the dressing: Whisk together all the ingredients of the dressing in a bowl, cover with plastic wrap, and refrigerate until you are ready to use it.
+- To make the dressing: Whisk together all the dressing ingredients in a bowl, cover with plastic wrap, and refrigerate until you are ready to use it.

-- Heat olive oil in a large skillet in medium heat.
+- To cook the sweet potato noodles: Heat olive oil in a large skillet in medium heat.
 Add in the onion and pepper.
 Cook, stirring frequently, until translucent, 5-7 minutes.

 - Add in the sweet potato noodles and vegetable stock and cook, stirring frequently, for 6-7 minutes.